hyochan/dooboo-ui-legacy/CONTRIBUTING.md

 2. [VSCODE](https://code.visualstudio.com)
    - We are using `vscode` as our ide.
 Please install `eslint` plugin.

+### What you need to consider

+> What's been published to `npm` is only the `shared` components in `src/components/shared`.
+This is what you should be considering for production.
+Please try writing `test code` for `shared` components when you've created new one.
+We encourage you to write `stories` in `storybook` directory so other users can use it in one hand.

 ### Installation

 1. Fork our project to yours.